JRiggles/Lospec-Palette-Importer/README.md

 This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Sonoma 14.3.1)

-It is intended to run on Aseprite version 1.3 and requires API version 1.3-rc5 (as long as you have the latest version of Aseprite, you should be fine!)
+It is intended to run on Aseprite version 1.3 or later and requires API version 1.3-rc5 (as long as you have the latest version of Aseprite, you should be fine!)

 ## Permissions
 When you run this plugin for the first time, you'll be aked to grant some permissions.
 This extension uses `curl` under the hood to get data from Lospec and will need your permission to execute that command.
 Addtionally, this extension will need your permission to write files if you intend to save any imported palettes.